TakeshiYoshikawa/Ente-Isla/README.md

 A live preview of this application can be viewed [**here**][preview].

 This application is a simple translator for the fake language of "Ente Isla", from the anime "The Devil is a Part-Timer!".
-The language isnot really a language, but a simple cryptographic arrangement of the Latin alphabet.
-Leaving the vowels alone, you simply reverse the direction of the consinents so that the word "HUMAN" will come out as "TUPAN" and vice versa.
+The language is not really a language, but a simple cryptographic arrangement of the Latin alphabet.
+Leaving the vowels alone, you simply reverse the direction of the consonants so that the word "HUMAN" will come out as "TUPAN" and vice versa.

 Installation